yaramansour/phone-number-validator/README.md

 Then open http://localhost:8080/phone-number-validator/customers/phoneNumbers

-- To run the project using Docket, run below code in root:
+- To run the project using Docker, run below code in root:

 ```bash
 docker build -t phone-number-validator .